Appeltabak/Supyplex/README.md

 Installation
 -------------
 This game uses Python 2.7.x.
-Install all dependecies in an virtualenv:
+Install all dependecies in a virtualenv:

     virtualenv .env/
     source .env/bin/activate